-The Q&A should start as soon as an item or functionality is developed, for example, it isn’t enough to deliver the features proposed at Sprint.
+The Q&A should start as soon as an item or functionality is developed, for example, it isn’t enough to just deliver the features proposed at Sprint.
 The development team must ensure the quality of what is being developed!
-If any problem wasn’t expected happens, the team should meet and make a decision on how to solve it.
+If a problem wasn’t expected happens, the team should meet and make a decision on how to solve it.

-Software to work remotely
+Software to Work Remotely

-This situation has probably happened to you, you go to the project folder to get a file and realize that you do not have the latest version of the material, then you have to ask someone to upload the new material or send it to you by email, right?!
+This situation has probably happened to you, you go to the project folder to get a file and realize that you do not have the latest version of the material, then you have to ask someone to upload the new files or send it to you by email, right?!

 The cool thing about G Suite is that everything is in the cloud and you’ll see in real-time people updating spreadsheets, text files and presentations.
-The possibilities are endless as there are several extensions to the G Suite that includes a code editor and Gantt chart software.
+The possibilities are endless as there are several extensions to the G Suite that include a code editor and Gantt chart software.

 - Trial: Your company can test the G Suite for free for up to 14 days.

 If you also love creating Kanban boards but you work remotely, you should use Trello.
 You can create your Kanban board, and share it with your team where they can add new tasks, add images, leave comments and even add and remove people from tasks.
-It’s also free for teams, it’s worth a try!
-If you’re looking for more options to build a kanban board, I also recommend this post.
+It’s also free for teams, it’s worth a try if you’re looking for more options to build a Kanban board, I also recommend this post.